 ERI scientists are focusing their research efforts on a number of very serious and common medical disorders.

 A major research focus at the ERI is studying how brain cells (neurons) function normally and how they may be altered in common, severe neurologic disorders such as Alzheimer's disease and Parkinson's disease.
 By understanding normal and abnormal function, new therapeutic strategies may be developed.
 Dr. Daniel Linseman studies the molecular mechanisms by which neurons die in various neurodegenerative disorders.
 In addition, he has developed a mouse model of Parkinson's disease and amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease) to study the mechanisms of neuronal death.
 Dr. Martin Margittai is studying how aggregates of the protein tau evolve and their role in the development of neurodegenerative diseases.
 A molecular understanding of the folding properties of tau, its cellular interactions, and structural transitions are important prerequisites for the design of new drugs that intervene in the assembly process of this protein.
-Dr. Sean Shaheen is studying protein-protein interactions involved with various pathways leading to neurodegenerative diseases.
-He is also investigating how nanoparticles introduced into a protein's environment can alter its function.
-Using bioinformatics, he hopes to uncover correlations in protein sequences that may reveal the functions of certain proteins.
 Dr. Nancy Lorenzon is studying how calcium channels (which move calcium into and out of cells) and their genetic control may cause a number of nerve and muscle diseases with the hope of developing new therapeutic approaches for these disorders.

 All patients with Alzheimer's disease have an increased production of amyloidogenic fragments in their brains which are formed from a protein known as Amyloid Precursor Protein (APP).
 A protein fragment derived from APP known as Abeta has many toxic functions and can lead to the death of brain cells potentially reproducing the symptoms of Alzheimer's disease.
 Dr. Coughlan's research is focused on why and how Abeta increases in brain cells and how the hormone leptin affects this accumulation.
-In addition, she is working with Dr. Shaheen to design therapeutic approaches to remove this toxic peptide once it is made.
 Dr. David Patterson is studying a mouse model that develops brain changes and learning and memory alterations that resemble those in individuals with Alzheimer's disease.
 Since individuals with Down syndrome appear to have an increased risk for developing Alzheimer's disease, Dr. Patterson's research is also focusing on the complex interrelationships between these two disorders with the hope of developing therapies which may benefit both.

 Amyotrophic Lateral Sclerosis (ALS; Lou Gehrig's Disease)